 What is the “threat” factor?

-This is where someone perceives their problem as one of threat instead of worry.
-For example, when someone has a harm obsession, their understanding of the problem is based on an irrational concept.
-This links to over-importance of thoughts and catastrophising.
+This is when a problem is perceived as a threat.
+For example, a person who has a harm obsession thinks about it with an irrational concept which links to over-importance of thoughts and catastrophising.
 Subsequently, emotional reasoning further clouds rational thinking and the person tends to question their actual values.

 Can you expand on that?

 Yes.
-Someone who has harm OCD (or other disturbing obsession) shows their actual values, which is, paradoxically, that they care deeply about people.
+Someone who has harm OCD (or another disturbing obsession) shows their actual values, which is, paradoxically, that they care deeply about people.
 The problem is that they cannot get past the barriers that confuse them when their intrusive thoughts “say” otherwise.
 They feel pinned down by OCD, fearing they are capable of putting thoughts to action.
-It’s not so simple to eradicate fears despite OCD being a paradoxical disorder.
-People who have OCD are in conflict, they go over the relentless doubts when trying to understand a concept that’s difficult to grasp.
+It’s not so simple to eradicate fears despite OCD being an incomprehensible disorder.
+People who have OCD are in conflict, they go over the relentless doubts when trying to understand thoughts in their head that can never be subject to analysis.

 How can someone grasp this concept?